If you are new to the ketogenic diet, you might experience headache, brain fog or might find it hard to concentrate.

 The ketogenic diet requires that between 65% to 80% of your daily calories come from healthy fats.

-Make sure you are eating enough fat to help keep sugar cravings at bay.
+Make sure you are eating high-fat to help keep sugar cravings at bay.

 Snack on an extra handful of macadamia nuts, add another tablespoon of coconut oil to your coffee, or add a pat of butter when cooking your favorite dish to add some more fat to your diet.